darshan-k-s/pesticide-sprayer-arm/README.md

 -
 ### Integration details.
 ## System Visualisation
+- RViz2 displays detected leaf positions, planned robot trajectories and the end-effector state.
+- Demonstrates closed-loop adaptation: markers update in real time as leaves move.
+- Allows monitoring of both leaf detection accuracy and arm motion execution [
-explain how system is visualised (RViz) and what it demonstrates
+- explain how system is visualised (RViz) and what it demonstrates ]
 ## Closed-Loop Operation
+- Feedback loop from computer vision continuously updates leaf positions
+- Robot adjusts its trajectory dynamically to pick unhealthy leaves and spray healthy leaves.
+- Only the leaf drop-off is fixed, all other actions adapt in real time.
+- Ensures robust operation even if lead positions change during execution.

+[
-describe the feedback method and how it adapts system behaviour in real time
+- describe the feedback method and how it adapts system behaviour in real time ]
 ## Installation and Setup (Hayden + Daniel)

+- Hardware Setup Information (UR5e connection, camera, Teensy, etc.)
+  * The UR5e robot
+       * Must be powered on and running the ROS program.
+       * Ensure the robot is initially in the home position.
+  * Camera
+       * Use the provided fixed depth camera mounted on the table.
+       * Provides RGB-D input for lead detection.
+  * Arduino UNO
+       * Controls vacuum and spray motors.
+       * Communicates with the robot via UART and ROS2 Client/Server.
+- any environment variables, configuration files, or calibration procedures required to run the system (can assume there is some sort of hand-eye calibration already present in the system)
+  * Ensure any ROS2 environment variables are set
+  * Must calibrate the z-axis offset for different environments
+  * Must calibrate the HSV values, depending on lighting conditions and environment
+  * During operation, visual markers (yellow crosses) indicate bad leaves

+[
 - step-by-step installation instructions for dependencies and workspace setup
 - hardware setup information (UR5e connection, camera, Teensy, etc.)
-  * camera is mounted on the provided bracket
-  * Arduino is used to code the motor configuration
-  * communication is done over UART and ROS2 Client/Server communication
 - any environment variables, configuration files, or calibration prcedures required to run the system (can assume there is some sort of hand-eye calibration already present in the system)
-  * having yellow crosses on the leafs provide a clear indication of bad/good leaves
+]
 ## Running the System (Darshan)

 This section describes how to bring up all core nodes and run the closed-loop automation task.